ulfschneider/ulf.website/content/posts/accessibility/2020-08-27-indicate-focus.md

 {% endhighlight %}

 ## How to style the focus indication
-Styling the `outline` is the preferred method to indicate focus as opposed to styling `border` or `background`. `outline` doesn´t affect the box model, while `border` does, which means `outline` is less invasive.
+Styling the `outline` is the preferred method to indicate focus as opposed to styling `border` or `background`. `outline` [doesn´t affect the box model](https://css-tricks.com/almanac/properties/o/outline/), while `border` does, which means `outline` will not change the position of adjacent elements.
 Also, `background` wouldn´t work for images.

 The contrast ratio of the `outline` against the background must be at least 3:1, according to [WCAG 2.1 Non-text Contrast – Level AA](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1&showtechniques=324%2C331#non-text-contrast
 ).
 Check the contrast of colors with the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/).
 Ideally the outline should be solid and thick enough to easily grasp it.